zalish-shawon/online-careerLoom-client/README.md

 - The job owner also sees a job bid request from the bid request route, and he or she can accept or reject that job.
 - Users can also post a new job from their account.
 - This web application uses a Firebase authentication system.
-- For the backend, this application has a Node.js server with a monogodb database.
+- For the backend, this application has a Node.js server with a MonogoDB database.